yashpatel4900/WaveMe/README.md

 This project demonstrates a basic use case of Blockchain Technology in which you would lear sever things just by sending me a message.

 # What is Blockchain?
 In simple words, blockchain is a open ledger that is used by every single node to process things in real world.
-In this ledger, smart contracts and defined that are executed automatically when a condition defined in them gets fulfilled.
+In this ledger, smart contracts are defined so that they are executed automatically when a condition defined in them gets fulfilled.

 # Some key points to understand
 1. Based on a defined blockchain there are multiple networks running at a time using same protocol.
 Also, for each of the network, Testnets are present on which the smart contract could be tested before deploying them on Mainnet.